Learning from Crowds with Crowd-Kit: Acknowledgements

-\acks{We are grateful to Enrique G. Rodrigo for sharing the spark-crowd evaluation dataset.
-We want to thank Vladimir Losev, Evgeny Tulin, and Iulian Giliazev for their earlier contributions to the library.
-We received no external funding.}
+The work was done while the authors were with Yandex.
+We are grateful to Enrique G. Rodrigo for sharing the spark-crowd evaluation dataset.
+We want to thank Daniil Fedulov, Iulian Giliazev, Artem Grigorev, Daniil Likhobaba, Vladimir Losev, Stepan Nosov, Alisa Smirnova, Aleksey Sukhorosov, and Evgeny Tulin for their contributions to the library.
+Last but not least, we appreciate the improvements to our library made by open-source \href{https://github.com/Toloka/crowd-kit/graphs/contributors}{contributors} and the reviewers of this paper.
+We received no external funding.